capcodigital/tech-radar/README.md

 ### Deployment

-The continuous integration is done by the Github Actions defined in [.github/workflows/main.yml](https://github.com/capcodigital/tech-radar/blob/master/.github/workflows/main.yml).
-Each commit will trigger a deployment of the test version to Cloudflare Pages and then test automation will run against the preview.
+The CI/CD pipline is done via the [Github Actions](https://github.com/capcodigital/tech-radar/actions) defined in [.github/workflows/main.yml](https://github.com/capcodigital/tech-radar/blob/master/.github/workflows/main.yml).
+Commits to all branches will trigger a deployment of the test version to Cloudflare Pages and then test automation will run against the preview.
 The deployed URL will be shown on the PR.

 Reference: https://github.com/capcodigital/tech-radar/wiki/Continuous-Integration-in-Tech-Radar